2acoin/2acoin-mobile-wallet/README.md

 ### Initial Setup ###

-Perform the initial installation of the development components
+Perform the initial installation of the development components (ios & Android)

 1. run a git clone to get the latest code